CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Infrastructure/DNS_Infrastructure.md

 In the emulator, zone files are stored inside the/etc/bind/zonesfolder.
-Each DNS nameservers have a unique keyword in its container name, for example the nameserver for theexample.comzone has the keywordExamplein its name.
+Each DNS nameservers have a unique keyword in its container name, for example the nameserver for theexample.comzone has the keyword Example in its name.
 We use this keyword to find the corresponding container’s ID (see Line¡).
 We also prepend the keyword to the name of the zone file, so we can easily identify them once they are copied to the host machine (see Lines¿and¬).
 The following examples show how we get the zone file